-Familial entropy – that’s an insight into our current life which has been fundamentally changed since our daughter (2013) and our son (2015) were born.
+Familial entropy – that’s an insight for our friends and family into our current life which has been fundamentally changed since our daughter (2013) and our son (2015) were born.
 After almost six years in Scotland and Switzerland, we recently moved back to Northern Germany and are now facing the

 difficulties challenges to adjust to a normal German family life while my husband is trying to safe the world and I (Friederike) am trying to save our sanity.
 Since we have made so many good and dear friends over the years, we thought a blog might be a good idea to smuggle ourselves into their lifes.